 "Japanese Girl" Jumpsuit

-A french jumpsuit from the 80's with an amazing embroidey on the back entirelly made by hand ! inspired by a mix of vintage advertizing from travel agencies and artwork by Seiichi Hayashi.
-It took 1 full month to embroider this piece !
+A french jumpsuit from the 80's with an amazing embroidey on the back entirely made by hand!
+Inspired by a mix of vintage advertizings from travel agencies and artwork by Seiichi Hayashi.
+It took one full month to embroider this piece!

 Unique piece, size M.